BernardGreenberg/NXSYS/DocSource/UndoTBD.md

 # Undo TBDs

+Close main window while dialogs up crashes; should not be allowed.

 Switches do not restore with attributes properly.
 Fully conf. diamond
 xover asserts in Joint::Cut_ during complete undo (attempt)